ARE YOU SEEKING TO GET A PROTECTION FROM ABUSE (PFA) ORDER AGAINST SOMEONE?

 Who Can Get an Order for Protection from Abuse?

 People commonly believe that anyone who is threatened or mistreated by another person has the right to file a Protection from Abuse case.
 This is not correct.
 A person cannot obtain a PFA against his neighbor, against his boss or co-worker, or against a customer.
-In order to seek a PFA, you must prove that there was a blood or familial relationship, or former romantic relationship. nother provision of the law, it will not result in a protection from abuse order.
+In order to seek a PFA, you must prove that there was a blood or familial relationship, or former romantic relationship.
+If the relationship is not one of these, then there will be no standing and a PFA will be denied.

 How to File a Protection from Abuse Order?